yt-koike/dify-cron/README.md

 # Cron

 **Author:** yt-koike
-**Version:** 0.0.2
+**Version:** 0.1.0
 **Type:** extension

 ## Description

 Cron can automatically trigger workflows at a certain time or frequency.
-This plugin does not support cloud version because it has a timeout limit and allows this plugin to work only for a few minutes.
+This plugin also works on https://cloud.dify.ai/ with a help of https://cron-job.org

-Please use this plugin for self-hosted servers only.
+If you want to use this plugin on the cloud, please get an API Key on https://cron-job.org in advance.
+Reference: https://blog.cron-job.org/service/news/2021/12/23/cron-job-org-api.html

 ## How to Start and Stop Cron

 Here are the instructions how to use this Cron plugin.

 ### 1. Install Cron

 ![alt text](_assets/installed.png)

 ### 2. Add an endpoint